Chen I-hsin

 Chen I-hsin (陳以信; born 30 October 1972), also known by his English name Charles Chen, is a Taiwanese economist, econometrician, and politician.
+He was a member of the Legislative Yuan from 2020 to 2024.

 Early life and education

 Chen I-hsin was born in Yunlin County on 30 October 1972.
 After attending Cheng Kung Senior High School, he began studying mathematics at Fu Jen Catholic University, then transferred and graduated from National Taiwan University with a bachelor's degree in political science and international relations.
-He then completed further graduate studies in England at the SOAS University of London, where he earned an M.Sc. in development studies and a Ph.D. in economics with a specialization in econometrics in 2014.
+He then completed graduate studies in England at the SOAS University of London, where he earned an M.Sc. in development studies and a Ph.D. in economics with a specialization in econometrics in 2014.
 His doctoral dissertation was titled, "The dynamics of privatisation in China (1994-2008): An empirical and econometric analysis".

 After receiving his doctorate, Chen completed postdoctoral research as a postdoctoral fellow at the University of Cambridge.

 Political career

 Spokesperson of Kuomintang and Office of the President

 Chen served as the spokesperson for the Kuomintang, but left the position to return to SOAS and pursue doctoral studies in economics.
 By 2014, Chen had resumed his spokesperson duties, while also working for the Kuomintang's Culture and Communication Committee.
 In February 2015, he was named a spokesman for the Office of the President, serving until 2016, when Ma Ying-jeou concluded his second term as president.